brendanmioburns/mvp-starter/_PRESS-RELEASE.md

 ## Solution ##
   > Describe how your product elegantly solves the problem.

-  iBinge helps you stay on top of the shows you must see.
+  BingePlease! helps you stay on top of the shows you must see.

 ## Quote from You ##
   > A quote from a spokesperson in your company.

-  "Don't let your crazy worklife make you feel hopeless about catching up on your shows - get back on your feet with iBinge and be interesting to talk to again."
+  "Don't let your crazy worklife make you feel hopeless about catching up on your shows - get back on your feet with BingePlease! and be interesting to talk to again."

 ## How to Get Started ##
   > Describe how easy it is to get started.